Dead cat bounce: what is it and how do I trade it?

 How to trade a dead cat bounce

 To a large extent, the view that we could see a dead-cat-bounce is the opposite from a buy-the-dip mentality, where traders are confident that the wider uptrend is going to come back into play despite recent losses.
-Perhaps bitcoin would be a good example of how a market can go from a buy-the-dip mentality to one of expecting that each rebound is merely going to be a dead cat bounce.

 Fast forward, and markets see each leg lower as being a precursor to further losses.
 Periods of selling are more protracted, while rebounds are typically fleeting, given the expectation that they may not last.
 The use of Fibonacci retracement levels can provide us with another tool for spotting the kind of market we are looking at, with shallower retracements indicative of a market which is geared up for another dead cat bounce.

 The two sharp declines seen in the chart below, highlight how a market in free fall will typically see shallow retracements where there isn't enough confidence in any rebound.